michael-hartmann/caps/README.md

 plane-sphere geometry.
 The blue area denotes the aspect ratios that are accessible using CaPS.
 The inset depicts the plane-sphere geometry.

+In addition, CaPS can compute the Casimir free energy for the plane-cylinder geometry at zero temperature for perfect reflectors.

 Features
 --------
  - Calculate the free energy for different separations and temperatures